 Those with a flair for fashion will love the new frames coming in, and if it's your forte, you may even get involved in meeting frame reps and helping choose the new ranges.
 If you are more technical, you will get to learn lots of information about lenses and measurements, then transform that information into jargon-free, easy-to-understand, customer-friendly language.

 It's all about teamwork in an optician's practice.
 There are many roles, but you support each other to ensure your customers get the best experience possible.
 Optical assistants are a very important part of any optical practice and crucial to the customer journey.
-Individuals with a real passion for both healthcare and retail thrive in this role, as its perfect for those who love to make a real difference in other people's lives.
+Individuals with a real passion for both healthcare and retail thrive in this role, as it's perfect for those who love to make a real difference in other people's lives.

 The duties within this role include: